visit/slate/source/includes/_filter.md

 });
 ```

 Filter products by their position.
-You need to supply a reference point and `MinDistance` or `MaxDistance`, or `both`.
+You need to supply a reference point and a `Distance` (radius in Km).

 ### Parameters